doodboard/tutorial/README.md

 ![hotswap2](https://github.com/doodboard/tutorial/blob/main/img/hotswap_2.jpg)

-This is also the perfect time to test your keypresses.
+This is also the perfect time to test your **keypresses**.
 You can either plug in the switches to test the keystrokes, or manually short the hotswap sockets.

 Default hex file for R2 has OLED enabled.
 ProMicro awaits return signal from OLED.
-So until the display is installed, keypresses will be delayed, and you'll have to hold down each keypress for it to register.
+So until the display is installed, keypresses will be **delayed**, and you'll have to hold down each keypress a little bit longer for it to register.

-To test without installing switches, short the blue circles if you have the hotswap sockets installed.
-Short the yello circles if you plan to solder the switches in directly.
+To test without installing switches, short the **blue** circles if you have the **hotswap sockets** installed.
+Short the **yello** circles if you plan to solder the switches in **directly**.

 <br/>